jazzfan2/helper_scripts/README.md

 ## randombackdrop.sh and randombackdrop2.sh

 'randombackdrop.sh' generates a random-cycling of colors and Motif/X11(CDE)-backdrop images, particularly - but not limited to - (x)bm and (x)pm formats.
-Various options available are to set e.g. the color transition modes.
+Various options are available for setting color transition modes etc.
 Its engine is the 'xbackdrop' program by Alexander Pampuchin (see https://fastestcode.org/misc.html), and it is meant to act as a background daemon called from the $HOME/.sessionetc file (i.e. the 'startup applications' file read by EMWM's session manager).

 'randombackdrop2.sh' is an interactive wrapper around 'randombackdrop.sh', meant to be launched as an item from the EMWM toolbox-menu.

 ## selfmounter.sh